-To create and provide quality residential and supportive services for persons (and their families) challenged by mental illness and homelessness.
+To create and provide quality residential, healthcare, and supportive services to individuals and families experiencing homelessness and/or living with behavioral health disorders.

-A member of the Partnership for Successful Living
+A member of the

+Partnership for Successful Living

 A collaboration of six affiliated not-for-profit organizations providing southern New Hampshire's most vulnerable community members with access to housing, health care, education, employment and supportive services. www.nhpartnership.org